ss73/TFRE40/lab03/answers.md

 ```

 ## Task 6
-Now, call the function `calculate_avg_temp` and compare the result with your previous
+>Now, call the function `calculate_avg_temp` and compare the result with your previous
 result.
 Does your algorithm output the same value as you got when using the sum and
 temp built-in functions?

-> Yes
+Yes

 ## Task 7
-Create a file called `weather_functions.py` and move your function `calculate_avg_temp`
+>Create a file called `weather_functions.py` and move your function `calculate_avg_temp` there.
-there.

-> The source code is available in [weather_report.py](weather_report.py) and [weather_functions.py](weather_functions.py)
+ The source code is available in [`weather_report.py``](weather_report.py) and [`weather_functions.py``](weather_functions.py)

-What happens when you run your code in the weather_report.py file?
+>What happens when you run your code in the weather_report.py file?

-> Unless the external function is imported, there is an error:
+Unless the external function is imported, there is an error:
 `Exception has occurred: NameError name 'calculate_avg_temp' is not defined`

-What happens if you run the file weather_functions.py?
+>What happens if you run the file weather_functions.py?
 Why?

-> Nothing happens since there is no code outside of a function to execute
+Nothing happens since there is no code outside of a function to execute

 ## Task 8
-To fix the code, we need to import the functions in the other module.
+>To fix the code, we need to import the functions in the other module.
 Write `import
-weather_functions` at the top of `weather_report.py`.
-Does it make a difference when you
-try to run the program now?
+>weather_functions` at the top of `weather_report.py`.
+Does it make a difference when you try to run the program now?
 Why?

-> No, unless prefixing with the module name, it still produces an error
+No, unless prefixing with the module name, it still produces an error

 ## Task 9
-If you didn’t figure it out on the previous task, to call the function `calculate_avg_temp`,
+> If you didn’t figure it out on the previous task, to call the function `calculate_avg_temp`,
-we must now also specify in which module the function is.
+> we must now also specify in which module the function is.
 The module has the same name
-as the file (without the .py extension), so the following code is now required to call the
+> as the file (without the .py extension), so the following code is now required to call the
-function: `weather_functions.calculate_avg_temp(temp_list)`.
+> function: `weather_functions.calculate_avg_temp(temp_list)`.
+>

-Change your code and
-test that it works.
+> Change your code and test that it works.

-> Yes, it works.
-The source code is available in [weather_report.py](weather_report.py) and [weather_functions.py](weather_functions.py)
+Yes, it works.
+The source code is available in [`weather_report.py`](weather_report.py) and [`weather_functions.py`](weather_functions.py)

 ## Task 10, 11, 12, 13

 > No answers requested

 ## Task 14
-Implement the function `when_is_it_spring`.
+> Implement the function `when_is_it_spring`.
 The
-function takes a list of temperatures as a parameter and must return the index in the list
+> function takes a list of temperatures as a parameter and must return the index in the list
-that represents that day when spring arrives, i.e. first day in a period of 7 consecutive days with average temperature above 0 degrees C.
+> that represents that day when spring arrives, i.e. first day in a period of 7 consecutive days with average temperature above 0 degrees C.

-> The relevant source code from [weather_functions.py](weather_functions.py):
+The relevant source code from [`weather_functions.py`](weather_functions.py):

 ```python
 def when_is_it_spring(temp_list):